XMaxPlatform/support-chain/build-macos.md

 `shared-file-size=1024`

-`1024` means set the shared file size of block chain db to 1024 mega byte(1G).
-It would takes less time to init block chain db, when first run of xmax block chain.
+`1024` means set the shared file size of block chain db to `1024 mega byte(1G)`.
+It would takes less time to init block chain db in first run of xmax block chain.